endbasic/endbasic/README.md

 and you can exit it at any time by pressing CTRL+D.

+The `HELP` command lets you obtain a list of all possible commands as well as detailed usage information for any of them.

+The interactive interface has support for manipulating a stored program: that is, a program that lives in the memory of the interpreter.
+To get started, use the `EDIT` command to enter new lines into the program, `LIST` to inspect its contents and `RUN` to execute it.

+The lines that `EDIT` prints during program editing are not meaningful to the program and only exist to support interactive editing.
+Line numbers are typically multiples of ten to allow you to insert lines in-between others.
+For
+example: if your program previously had lines `20` and `30` but you forgot a statement between those, you can do `EDIT 15` to enter that statement.
+If you run out of lines, or if you want to tidy up their numbers to be multiples of ten again, use the `RENUM` command.

+Finally, use `CLEAR` to erase all variables set in the interactive editor, and `NEW` to also erase the stored program from memory and start afresh.

+## Scripting usage

-You can also give `endbasic` the name of a program to execute:
+You can give `endbasic` the name of a program to execute:

 ```shell
 endbasic some-program.bas
 ```

-Note, however, that some features (like the `HELP` builtin command) are only available in the interactive interface.
+It is important to note that some features (like the `HELP` builtin command or all stored program manipulation commands) are only available in the interactive interface.

 ## Examples